werf/werf/docs/_includes/reference/cli/werf_host_cleanup.md

             Force deletion of images which are being used by some containers (default $WERF_FORCE) --home-dir=''
-            Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) --log-color-mode='auto'
+            Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) --insecure-registry=false
+            Use plain HTTP requests when accessing a registry (default $WERF_INSECURE_REGISTRY) --log-color-mode='auto'
             Set log color mode.
             Supported on, off and auto (based on the stdout’s file descriptor referring to a